arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ```

 Notice the `[Food]` attibute, hypotetically instructing the library what `"product classified as food"` means.<br/>
-If we could write that
+If we could write that, there would be interesting consequences:

 * the test would become independent from actual unnecessary values;
-* explicitly referencing `Food` products, the test would be more expressive than a collection of specific cases; it would capture more directly the business rule `"Food products can be discounted"`
+* explicitly referencing `Food` products, the test would be more expressive than a collection of specific cases; it would directly capture the business rule `"Food products can be discounted"`
 * The library would have the chance to discover that the case:

 ```csharp
 new Product(name: ???, category: Categories.SoftDrinks, price: ??,  description: ???)}
 ```

-fails.<br/>
+fails.

 Indeed, it would be super nice if the library could tell us:

 ```